ralfbs/t3booking/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-This extension provides a booking system, yet an other one, we have to say.
-What is different in this one?
+This extension provides a booking system, yet an other one.
+But this one allows the booking of resources with different capacities e.g. theater seats etc.
 - flexible booking durations between a couple of minutes and a whole day (30 minutes as default)
 - flexible capacity: while other solutions allow to book or not to book an item, this one gives the option to reserve some parts of the total capacity, e.g. seats
 - Calender shows the number of free and booked seats.